Ulises-Rosas/WoRMStools/README.md

 #### Installation

-You can just downloading this repository, unzip it and move into `WoRMStools` directory.
+Upon downloading this repository, unzip it and move into `WoRMStools` directory.
+Then you can run the following to install excutables:
 ```Shell
 python3 setup.py install
 ```